 ICV allocates philanthropic funds to a diverse range of projects that create systemic and sustainable change.
 We use all possible tools and donor resources available to solve the most pressing problems that no one nonprofit can solve alone.

 ICV takes an investment approach to philanthropy, conducting extensive due diligence on early and mid-stage nonprofit organizations for selection within a well-diversified portfolio.
 We also work closely with the top centers of innovation, identifying breakthrough technologies developed by the top researchers around the world.

-The ICV Donor-Advised Program provides impact-oriented philanthropists a new way to allocate tax-deductible, donated capital to projects, with the benefits of transparency, simplified recordkeeping and legacy planning support.
-Donors can make an up-front donation and receive a tax-deduction in the year they make the donation, and funds are allocated by project and managed to potentially grow, tax-free.
+We offer innovative financing solutions for impact-oriented philanthropists who wish to allocate tax-deductible, donated capital.
+Through donor-advised funds, for example, philanthropists can make an up-front donation and receive a tax-deduction in the year they make the donation.
+Funds are allocated by project and managed to potentially grow, tax-free.

 - Serve on the boards of private, grant-making foundations

 - Lead corporate boards towards performance and efficiency, stewarding strategic planning and risk management